domdere/forgetful-functor/posts/2014-08-12-installing-liquid-haskell.md

 But just in case whatever, they are again listed here (I didn't want to install it to `/usr/bin`, but `~/bin` instead):

+Its also important to install version `4.3.2` and above.

 ```
 % git clone https://git01.codeplex.com/z3
 % cd z3